Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

   keras.layers.Dense(3, activation = 'softmax')
 ])
 ```
-We are using a `Sequential` model, meaning each layer is 'piled up' next to each other.
+We are using a `Sequential` model, meaning each layer is placed one after another in a definite order.
 We have an `InputLayer` with shape of (300, 300, 3).
 This is because the images in our dataset are 300x300 and every pixel is divided into 3 color channels (r, g, b).
 Here are the other layers used:
 - `Conv2D`, or Convolutional 2D layer, performs some calculation over each pixel in whatever input it gets, acting like a 'filter'
 - `MaxPooling2D` layers downsample its inputs, so less calculations need to be made
 - `Flatten` layers flatten its input into a 1-dimensional array (For example: ```[[1, 2], [3, 4, 5]] --> [1, 2, 3, 4, 5]```)